What time does the festival start?

 Are there any events younger people are not allowed to go to?

-At 5pm each day of the festival there will be a Networking Drinks reception with alcohol.
+At the end of each day of the festival there is a Daily Afterparty with alcohol.
 If you are 18 or over please bring proof of age (passport/driving license etc) with you on the day.
 Under 18s will be allowed access to the event but will not be served alcohol.

 Can I book for an individual session?

 No, we only sell one-day or festival passes.
-When you buy your one-day or festival pass, you can select the individual events during the day that you would like to go to.
+When you buy your one-day or festival pass, you can select the sessions at 11.00am and 1.30pm that you would like to attend.

 I’ve changed my mind and would like to swap one or more of the sessions I booked at the time of buying my ticket.
 Can I swap any sessions for others?